ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 products.
 My work environment is highly-collaborative so I don't just review code, I also read (and attempt to reproduce) others' notebook analyses.
-With that said, I have a strong bias to production code and software best practices, yet I still use notebooks in my day-to-day.[^2]
+With that said, I have a strong bias to production code and software best practices, yet I still use notebooks in my day-to-day.

 ## The data science landscape today